opensourceworks-org/object-storage-proxy/README.md

 - [x] configurable request counting
 - [x] call the api key fetcher callback only once, save to cos map
 - [x] config for #threads in ProxyServerConfig
-- [ ] also pass path and method to python callbacks and cache by token/bucket/path/method
+- [ ] also pass path and method to python callbacks and cache by token/bucket/path/method (identity based access/cache)
 - [x] option to disable upstream/peer certificate validation (for development, not production!)
+- [ ] expose proxy server and services configuration to python